Amsterdam in winter

 Climate changed in the Netherlands during the past decades and even winters are not so rainy and windy anymore.
 Colder weather is usually dry and often sunny.
 Therefore, winter is also a good time for a visit.

 There is no usual crowd in Amsterdam hotels except for the period of Christmas and the New Year.
 So rooms are usually less expensive and easier to book.
 Celebrating New Year in Amsterdam is interesting because of the street parties and fireworks shows.
 These start just before midnight and take for hours into the New Year.

-While longer walks might be impossible because of the cold, you may warm up yourself in one on the city traditional cafés.
-All of them serve in wither a bowl of warm soup.
-Eat it with ‘broodje’ (Dutch: sandwich, literally: small bread), a tasty traditional sandwich made with cheese (‘broodje kaas’), ham (‘broodje ham’) or also with tomato, cucumber and salad (‘broodje gezond ‘– healthy sandwich).
+If longer walks during winter are uncomfortable for you because of the cold, you may warm up in one on Amsterdams traditional cafés.
+All of them serve a bowl of warm soup.
+Eat it with traditional Dutch sandwitch "broodje".
+Made with cheese - "broodje kaas", ham - "broodje ham" or with tomato, cucumber and salad - "broodje gezond" - healthy sandwich.

-If you plan to arrive to Amsterdam by car, we do not recommend using it in the city.
+If you plan to arrive to Amsterdam by car, we do not recommend using it in the city center.
 Street parking meters are not less expensive and driving on slippery narrow canal streets among people on bicycles may be quite tricky.

 Amsterdam ice skating rinks

 Each winter, even a soft one with no freezing temperatures, there are ice skating rinks all over Amsterdam.
 In parks and on squares.
 The most popular ones are on the Museumplein, just behind the Rijksmuseum, open from mid-November till 1 March and on Leidseplein, open mid-November till beginning of January.
 You may rent skates on the spot (ID needed) and have a warm drink there too.
 An entry to the rink costs typically just a few euros.
 There is additional payment for renting the skates.
 There is usually a small restaurant with traditional hot pancakes nearby.